-PSU and LAIKA Industry Partnership
+PSU and LAIKA Creative Partnership

 A UNIQUE INDUSTRY PARTNERSHIP BETWEEN PSU AND LAIKA

-LAIKA Scholarship
+About the LAIKA Scholarship

 PSU's College of the Arts and LAIKA have launched a three-year initiative to award six $10,000 scholarships annually to undergraduate students majoring in the arts.
 This program supports students from all backgrounds and lived experiences, fostering inclusive growth in the creative industries.